-Base Inforr nation Population Approach Table Name ame Asset Year Item & Basis of Description Year Reference Actual / Estimate Source Methodology Assumptions Cost of debt and risk free rate input source: Reserve Bank of Australia, Indicative Mid Rates of Australian Government Securities - 1992 to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015, Capital Market Yields Government Bonds - Monthly - F2.1 - 1990 to 2021, and Aggregate Measures of Australian Corporate Bond The service provider considers that a gearing that is consistent with the formulation of asset beta is 50 percent.
+Base Infor mation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Cost of debt and risk free rate input source: Reserve Bank of Australia, Indicative Mid Rates of Australian Government Securities - 1992 to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015, Capital Market Yields Government Bonds - Monthly - F2.1 - 1990 to 2022, and Aggregate Measures of Australian Corporate Bond The service provider considers that a gearing that is consistent with the formulation of asset beta is 50 percent.
 Cost of debt The cost of debt in each year is estimated as a prevailing cost of debt across the RCM capital base using the yield on corporate bonds with a broad BBB rating, and terms ranging from one to 10 years.
 A 10 year yield on Australian Government Securities (AGS) was calculated on each day using linear interpolation between the yield of the bond with the highest term that is less than 10 years and the yield of the bond with the lowest term that is more than 10 years.
 Each interpolated 10 year yield was then converted from the semi-annual basis that the RBA reports them on to an annualised basis to reflect their application consistent with the calculation of the asset valuation ; and This assumption is also applied to previous shareholders.
 Cost of debt and tenor assumptions The cost of debt is calculated under the assumptions that: DDP aims to achieve a debt portfolio that is 'staggered' so that debt falls due in relatively equal amounts on a year to year basis, limiting refinancing risk; and DDP aims to achieve a debt portfolio with an average term to maturity from issuance of 10 years.

-We convert semi-annual yields to annualised yield using the following formula: $y{annual} = \left(1 + \frac{y{semi-annual}}{2}\right)^2 - 1$
+$^{5}$ We convert semi-annual yields to annualised yield using the following formula: $y{annual} = \left(1 + \frac{y{semi-annua}}{2}\right)^{2} - 1$

-Base Inforn nation Population Approach Table Name Year Preparation (BoP) Actual / Estimate Source Methodology Assumptions Spreads and Yields - F3 - 1990 to 2021 Equity beta input source: ACCC - final decision PTS (Nov 2002); AER - electricity and distribution WACC parameters (May 2009); AER - rate of return guideline (Dec 2013); AER - rate of return instrument (Dec 2018) An average 10 year yield was calculated for each period as the average of the 12 month-end values in that period.
-Cost of equity.
-The cost of equity for each year since the construction of the DDP is estimated using the Sharpe-Lintner capital asset pricing model (S-L CAPM). $r_e = r_f + \beta_e(r_m - r_f)$ where: $r_e$ is the cost of equity; $r_f$ is the risk free rate; $r_m - r_f$ is the MRP; and $\beta_e$ is the equity beta.
+Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate Source Methodology Assumptions Equity beta input source: ACCC - final decision PTS (Nov 2002); AER - electricity and distribution WACC parameters (May 2009); AER - rate of return guideline (Dec 2013); AER - rate of return instrument (Dec 2018) An average 10 year yield was calculated for each period as the average of the 12 month-end values in that period.
 Cost of equity assumptions DDP estimates the cost of equity based on an acceptable return that is commensurate with the expected risk SGSPAA shareholders expect from this asset.
 This value is calculated under the assumption that, for the duration of each gas transportation contract for capacity agreed on the DDP, the cost of equity applying to the capital expenditure associated with that capacity is held constant at the rate applying at the time the contract was entered into until the expiry of the contract.